AmashOnBlitz/MinecraftAutoClicker/readme.md

 Config.hpp        ← flat binary config r/w to %AppData%\AcApp
 ```

----

 ## Building

-Needs **Visual Studio** with the Windows SDK.
+Needs Visual Studio with the Windows SDK.
 Direct2D and DWrite headers come with the default Desktop C++ workload so nothing extra to install.

-**NOTE : It is recommended to compile the app and dll yourself to match your machine rather than downloading one from releases (x64 version)**
+NOTE: Its recomended to compile both the app and dll yourself to match your machine rather than downloading from releases (x64 version)

 ```
 1. Clone the repo
 2. Open the .sln in Visual Studio
-3. Build Release | x64 (both projects, injector & dll)
+3. Build Release | x64 (both projects, injector and dll)
 ```

----

 ## Usage